LBNL-ETA/Openstudio-GEB-gem/README.md

 # Openstudio Geb Gem

 The OpenStudio GEB measure gem is an open source OpenStudio library that can be plug-and-play into existing OpenStudio-based platforms.
+It was developed by Lawrence Berkeley National Laboratory since 2020.
 It now has 22 GEB measures implemented, spanning various building systems like lighting, plug load, envelope, hvac, domestic hot water, electric vehicle, and PV.

 Three of the GEB measures in this gem were integrated into NREL's [URBANopt](https://docs.urbanopt.net/) platform to support load flexibility analysis.
 They are "Reduce EPD by Percentage for Peak Hours", "Adjust thermostat setpoint